Gonther1/AppNetflix/README.md

-# Aplicacion de Netflix con Bootstrap
+# App Netflix with bootstrap

 ## By: Luis Andrés Alvarez Silva